testinfected/simple-petstore/README.markdown

 To install Buildr, follow Buildr installation [instructions](http://buildr.apache.org/installing.html).

-To build and run all tests, ue:
+To build and run all tests, use:

-`buildr package`
+`buildr install`

+You need to have either PhantomJS or Firefox installed to run the end-to-end tests.

+Modify the [test configuration file](https://github.com/testinfected/simple-petstore/blob/master/main/src/test/resources/test.properties) according to your settings.

 ## Running